michen00/Springboard_capstone_project/README.md

 * Federal Financial Institutions Examination Council.
 "FFIEC Online Census Data System."
 2020.
 FFIEC.gov. https://www.ffiec.gov/census/default.aspx (accessed Feb.
 12, 2021).

 ## Data collection methods
-### Nutritional and food access/security data
-Information about the food deserts themselves in the XX dataset provided by the YEAR United States Census, which designates Census-level tracts (quick explain) as food deserts based on the following criteria:
-* one
-* two
-[#]
-Further ratings? of food security are provided in the XX dataset [#] based on the same Census data.

-Macro-nutritional profiles of various foodstuffs are provided by the XX [#].

 ### Social media data
-Source [#] and source [#] estimate that x% and x% of adults in the United States use Instagram and Twitter (respectively).
 Social media posts on these popular platforms can yield a variety of insights.
+Source [#] estimated that x% of adults in the United States used Instagram in YEARS while source [#] estimated that x% of adults in the United States used Twitter in YEARS.
+These figures rose rapidly to x% in YEARS [#] and x% in YEARS [#], respectively.

 My project was directly inspired by de Choudhury, Sharma, and Kiciman [#], who used a list ELABORATED to produce hashtag queries for Instagram to study TOPIC.
 Widener and Li [#] also used a list ELABORATED as well as a Spanish list ELABORATED to similarly produce hashtag queries for Twitter to study TOPICS.
 Like these authors [#], a combination of automated and manual processes were used to generate the set of hashtag queries ultimately used for data collection.